swiecki/node-mmo/readme.md

 TODO
 ----

+Change waypoints to be the same for everyone, give each player a current waypoint index and keep the next ones on the server in an array along wihth whether or not they are completed.
+Make waypoints go away after half the current players have gotten it.
+Those players immediately move on to the next waypoint?

 Add prerendered versions of all ships, make ship choice random.

 Amend CSS file to add scalable user interface.